iamkhs/Food-Delivery-Backend/README.md

 - **Restaurant Geolocation**: Integrates Google Maps API for geocoding, enabling the system to find the nearest restaurants within a 2km radius.

+- **REST API**: Provides a RESTful API for seamless communication between the frontend and backend.

-- **Database**: Utilizes Spring Data JPA to interact with a MySQL database for storing user information, orders, and restaurant details etc.
+- **Database**: Utilizes Spring Data JPA to interact with a MySQL database for storing user information, orders, and restaurant details, etc.

 - **Admin Panel**: Administrators have the capability to add, delete, update food items, and accept or decline orders through the admin panel.